ajorgensen89/api_5/README.md

 </ul>
 <br>
-In preparation for Heroku deployment a view extra steps took place including adding root route, pagination to ListViews, providing a defualt JSON renderer and formtatting for date and time.<br>
+In preparation for use with React Frontend, a view extra steps took place including adding root route, pagination to ListViews, providing a default JSON renderer and formtatting for date and time with the API development.<br>
 <br>

 ### SERVER GUNICORN

-To run [Django](https://www.djangoproject.com/) on, for [Heroku](https://dashboard.heroku.com/) devlopment.
+To run [Django](https://www.djangoproject.com/) on, for [Heroku](https://dashboard.heroku.com/) devlopment for allowing cross origin resourse sharing.<br>

 CLI input - **pip3 install 'django<4' gunicorn**.<br>
 CLI input **pip3 install gunicorn django-cors-headers**<br>